Violator (company): Violator management company

-In September 2009, CEO Chris Lighty joined the Advisory Board of Purista premium cocktail mixers to aid in the execution of the company's strategic marketing plans.
+In September 2009, Lighty joined the Advisory Board of Purista premium cocktail mixers to aid in the execution of the company's strategic marketing plans.

-Chris Lighty died on August 30, 2012.
+Lighty died on August 30, 2012.

 Violator Entertainment

 This is the list of movies and video games that Violator Entertainment has worked on.

 Music Manager Leon Derrick Youngblood SR collaborated with Dave Lighty to broker a deal for music producer/recording artist Roccstar, who is signed to Violator as a music producer and is currently working on several artist under the Violator umbrella, Chris Lighty signed off on the deal in 2011.